 What fewer people know, is that Pyongyang has had many other historic names.
 It’s most famous, Ryugyong, which gave name to the famous unfinished pyramid-shaped hotel dominating the city’s skyline, means the capital of Willows.
 Other names include Changan, Hwangsong, Rakrang and Hogyong.
 There was a proposal to rename the city as Kim-Il Sung city when the President passed away, but this proposition was dropped.
 Interestingly renaming Seoul Kim Il-Sung City has also been proposed.
 Of course should unification ever occur.

 Situated along the Taedong River and only 35 km from the Korean Bay, it was apparently built in 1122 BCE on the site of the old capital of the Chinese dynasty of heavenly King Dangun.
 The grave of the Chinese sage Kija, who founded the city, lies in the northern suburbs of the city.

 Population and administration of Pyongyang

-In the 2008 census Pyongyang had a population of over 3.25 million people.
-Along with Rason, it is a directly-administered city with an equal status to provinces, rather like Beijing, Shanghai, Tianjin and Chongqing in China.
-The Chairman of the Pyongyang Party committee of the Workers’ Party of Korea acts as its mayor.
+In the 2008 census, Pyongyang had a population of over 3.25 million people.
+Along with Rason, it is a directly-administered city with equal status to provinces, rather like Beijing, Shanghai, Tianjin and Chongqing in China.
+The Chairman of the Pyongyang Party committee of the Workers’ Party of Korea acts as its de-facto mayor.

 History of Pyongyang

 In fact, it is only 195km from Pyongyang , the capital of North Korea to Seoul, capital of South Korea.